gocd/docs.go.cd/content/gocd_on_kubernetes/importing_a_sample_workflow.md

     __Dockerhub organization__
     *TODO: Add steps to create this secret*

-4. Configure the elastic agent profile.
+4. Configure the elastic profile.

     The sample pipelines are configured to use [GoCD Kubernetes elastic agents](https://github.com/gocd/kubernetes-elastic-agents).
 [Elastic agents](https://docs.gocd.org/current/configuration/elastic_agents.html) are build agents that are provisioned on-demand for a job and terminated thereafter.

     Elastic agents use elastic profiles to provision these on-demand agents.
-A Kubernetes elastic agent profile includes information about the container image for the GoCD agents, and the pod configuration yaml.
+A Kubernetes elastic profile includes information about the container image for the GoCD agents, and the pod configuration yaml.

-    The GoCD Helm chart sets up an elastic agent profile after installation.
-To view this elastic agent profile configuration, navigate to ```Admin > Elastic Agent Profiles```.
+    The GoCD Helm chart sets up an elastic profile after installation.
+To view this elastic profile configuration, navigate to ```Admin > Elastic Profiles```.

     ![](../../images/gocd-helm-chart/default_elastic_profile.png)